Work-Study Project Supervisors

 It is the responsibility of the Project Supervisor to forward the following forms to Financial Aid and Awards.
-Submit all completed forms as one complete package or they will be returned to the department.
+Submit all completed forms as one entire package or they will be returned to the department.
 Forms 2, 3 and 4 are available from the SFU Payroll website.

 - Work-Study Placement Form

 • signed by both student and Project Supervisor